courjimen/techtonica-assignments/API-Project/README.md

 ## Installation
+❗️ My instructions are specified for **MAC users.**

-Prior to jumping into my project make sure you have:
+❗️ Prior to jumping into my project make sure you have:

 - postgreSQL and Express installed on your local computer
 -  node and postman installed in your preferred code editor

-My instructions are specified for **MAC users.**

 Here is a step-by-step guide to  you can installing [postgreSQL with homebrew](https://mcengkuru.medium.com/how-to-install-psql-on-your-mac-a-step-by-step-guide-with-troubleshooting-tips-ade65c441abf) from your command line terminal.